Bristol Stomp

 "Bristol Stomp" is a song written in 1961 by Kal Mann and Dave Appell, two executives with Cameo-Parkway Records, for The Dovells, a doo-wop singing group from Philadelphia who recorded it for Cameo-Parkway later that year.
 Appell produced and arranged the track and Cameo-Parkway's house band served as the studio musicians.

 Background

-The song was written about teenagers in 1961 who were dancing a new step called "The Stomp" at Good Will Hose Company dances in Bristol, Pennsylvania, a blue-collar suburb east of Philadelphia.
+The song was written about teenagers in 1961 who were dancing a new step called "The Stomp" at Good Will Hose Company dances in Bristol, Pennsylvania, a blue-collar suburb northeast of Philadelphia.
 Before the Dovells' song was released, kids were dancing the Bristol Stomp to the song "Every Day of the Week" by the Students.
 The Dovells used the basic feel of that tune and put a three-beat emphasis on the syllables in the title: "Bristol Stomp".